mysql/mysql-operator/tests/README.md

 --skip-azure\
     force to skip all Azure tests even if Azure is properly configured, by default it is false

+--start-azure\
+    make the test suite start Azure container on its own\
+    by default, the option is not set and user is responsible for the Azure setup\
+    if `--azure-config` is not set, then a tmp config file will be generated\
+    if `--azure-container` is not set, then a random name will be assigned\
+    the option will be ignored in case the `--skip-azure` or `--no-setup` is enabled

 --azure-config={path}\
     path to an Azure config file; by default the path is empty, then all Azure-related tests are skipped\
+    but check also `--start-azure` option whereby an empty path is allowed and file is generated\
     below is a sample config file with fake data used as an illustration of what format is expected:
 ```ini
     [storage]